mb-BCA/NetDynFlow/NamingConventions.md

 GORKA: To be honest, I don't even like the word communicability.
 What the flows quantify is the level of response of a node j to a perturbation on node i, or seen the other way around, the influence of node i over j.
 So, would it make more sense to call it the activity of j?
 The causal activity of j?

+Another important question: we are internally calling some measures as the "dynamic flow" or "intrinsic flow."
+But, are we 100% sure those are trully flows, as properly defined in physics?
+Or are they "accumulated responses" or something like that?
+We must specify and be precise.

 - model-based network analysis --> flow-based, diffusion-based, response-based, impulse-based, perturbation-based, ...
 - communicability --> activity, influence, flow, **response**